OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

    - The first line adds a blank paragraph to the end of the document.

-   - The second line inserts a string of HTML at the end of the paragraph; specifically two paragraphs, one formatted with Verdana font, the other with the default styling of the Word document.
+   - The second line inserts a string of HTML at the end of the paragraph; specifically two paragraphs, one formatted with the Verdana font, the other with the default styling of the Word document.
 (As you saw in the `insertImage` method earlier, the `context.document.body` object also has the `insert*` methods.)

     ```js
     const blankParagraph = context.document.body.paragraphs.getLast().insertParagraph("", "After");